Simran0331/PayTrack/README.md

 The backend is designed to behave correctly under **retries / refreshes / unreliable networks** by supporting **idempotent creates** via an `Idempotency-Key` header.

-> Assignment reference: the required endpoints and behavior come from the provided PDF. fileciteturn0file0

 ---

 ## Tech choices (and why)